 Adjunct Faculty of Economics at the Mushtaq Ahmad Gurmani School of Humanities and Social Sciences, LUMS

-Maha Rehman, a Data Analytics Expert, is an Adjunct Faculty member at LUMS Economics Department.
-She has almost a decade of experience in designing and executing evidence-based programs, products, and policies to improve service delivery and impact.
+Maha Rehman is a Data Analytics Expert with almost a decade of experience in designing and executing evidence-based programs, products, and policies to improve service delivery and impact.

-Previously, with the Centre for Economic Research Pakistan (CERP) Leadership Team, she has set up the Analytics Wing at CERP that focused on embedding data in the decisions and operations of private and public sector companies to increase efficiency, impact and profit.
-Prior to this, she has led research experiments at CERP and at the World Bank in the fields of education, public finance and governance.
-She has designed curriculum and taught policymakers, bureaucrats and data practitioners at various programs in the USA and Pakistan.
+Previously, with the Centre for Economic Research Pakistan (CERP) Leadership Team, she set up the Analytics Wing at CERP that focused on embedding data in the decisions and operations of private and public sector companies to increase efficiency, impact, and profit.
+Prior to this, she led research experiments at CERP and at the World Bank in the fields of education, public finance, and governance.
+She has designed curricula and taught policymakers, bureaucrats, and data practitioners at various programs in the USA and Pakistan.
 Besides using data analytics for policy and program reform, her research interests include energy economics, education, and law & governance.